Brightscout/mattermost-plugin-openai/README.md

 ## Overview

 This plugin integrates the services of OpenAI in Mattermost.
-For a stable production release, please download the latest version from the [Github Releases](https://github.com/Brightscout/mattermost-plugin-openai/releases) and follow the instructions to [install](#installation) and [configure](#configuration) the plugin.
+For a stable production release, please download the latest version from the [Github Releases](https://github.com/Brightscout/mattermost-plugin-openai/releases) and follow the instructions to [install](#installation) and [setup](./docs/plugin_setup.md) the plugin.

 ## Features